-# Icon Item Description 1 Microphone Microphone Internal digital microphone for sound recording.
-2 Webcam shutter Slide the shutter to the right to cover the webcam.
-Slide left to open it.
-3 Webcam Webcam Web camera for video communication.
+lcon Item Description 1 Microphone Internal digital microphone for sound recording.
+2 Webcam shutter Slide the shutter to the left to cover the webcam.
+Slide right to open it.
+3 Webcam Web camera for video communication, and detects Infrared signal for face authentication.
 A light next to the webcam indicates that the webcam is active.
-Displays computer output.
-4 Screen with lay-flat hinge Displays computer output.
+4 Infrared LED (optional) Emits Infrared light for the webcam and face authentication.
+5 5 Screen Displays computer output.